Emergency Coordination

 You have a desire to make a contribution to your community.

 This net will run each Tuesday (except 4th of July, Thanksgiving, Christmas, and New Year’s) for 24 hours.
 Check in anytime during the 24 hour period.
-Address messages to Lew, KB5HPT, DEC, Dist.6, WTX Section and Jim, NE8U, Radio Operator, Dist.
-6, WTX Section unless otherwise noted.
+Address messages to Lew, KB5HPT, DEC, Dist.6, WTX Section unless otherwise noted.

 If you are an ARRL Field Appointee please use your Position/Title for the messages.